BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Actions.md

 title: Understanding Osiris Rules: Actions
 description:
 published: true
-date: 2026-02-02T19:33:53.806Z
+date: 2026-02-02T22:20:42.045Z
 tags: osiris
 editor: markdown
 dateCreated: 2026-02-02T19:32:53.261Z
 ---

-The [previous guide in this series](/Tutorials/Osiris/Understanding-Osiris-Conditions) discussed the conditions that control when an Osiris rule will execute, so now let's take a look at the **actions** we can perform during its execution.
+The [previous part of this guide](/Tutorials/Osiris/Understanding-Osiris-Conditions) discussed the conditions that control when an Osiris rule will execute, so now let's take a look at the **actions** we can perform during its execution.

 ## Databases